natemoo-re/deckdeckgo-docs/docs/components/app-components-chart/app-components-chart.md

                     style={{'--deckgo-chart-fill-color-bar1': 'var(--ion-color-primary)'}}></deckgo-bar-chart>
 </div>

-## Getting Started
+## Getting started

+To create easily your PWA presentation and to enjoy all the options, I suggest you to create your slides using the CLI as described in the [Getting started chapter](/docs/introduction).

+Doing so you will use the [DeckDeckGo] starter kit which already includes this Web Component.

-The [DeckDeckGo] charts Web Component could be use directly in your project from a CDN, using a simple script include, or could be installed from [npm](https://www.npmjs.com/package/deckdeckgo-charts).
+However, if you are looking to use this Web Component as a standalone component, to add a charts to your web applications, it could be use directly in your project from a CDN, using a simple script include, or could be installed from [npm](https://www.npmjs.com/package/deckdeckgo-charts).

 ### Using DeckDeckGo charts from a CDN